29 must-do adventures in South Australia’s national parks

 9. Watch kangaroos graze at sunset

-While you’re admiring the stunning views of the Southern Ocean and Kangaroo Island from Deep Creek Conservation Park on the tip of the Fleurieu Peninsula, don’t be surprised if you’re accompanied by the large population of kangaroos.
+While you’re admiring the stunning views of the Southern Ocean and Kangaroo Island from Deep Creek National Park on the tip of the Fleurieu Peninsula, don’t be surprised if you’re accompanied by the large population of kangaroos.

 They are most active in the twilight hours, so find a place to sit and watch nature at its best!